Ncloud CLI

 Command help

-To check help for smooth use of Ncloud CLI, run commans by adding help at the end.
-The following command lists the options and help, as well as usable top-level commands related to the Ncloud CLI.
+To check help for seamless use of Ncloud CLI, run commands by adding help at the end.
+The following command lists the options and help, as well as usable top-level commands related to Ncloud CLI.

 $ ./ncloud help